okaybenji/text-engine/readme.md

 `enterRoom` (Function) - The function which moves a player to a room.
 Accepts `roomId` as a String.

 Use functions are just JavaScript functions, with the full power of the language.
 You can make an item do whatever you want when a player uses it.
 Knock yourself out.

+### onEnter functions
+onEnter functions work just like use functions, but they trigger automatically when the user enters the room to which they are attached.

 That's everything!
 If you've made a JSON object with all these properties -- that is, a disk -- you've got a playable game!